garrandall/popular-music-data/tracks/what-ya-want-eve-nokio.md

 Make the thuggish niggas scream, watchin me entertain Dicks brick when I lick the lips, just keepin it plain Fantasizin bout this bitch, got em goin insane
-Oooh's and ahhh's, 5'7" thick in the thighs
+Oh's and ah's, 5'7" thick in the thighs
 Every thugs dream wife, see the love in they eyes?
 My time to shine, whole package make her a dime
 Want some more?
 It ain't over, just keep pressin rewind, uh